Porto Ferreira: Topography

 The general city landscape is flat, with small hills, slightly sloping towards the basins of the Moji Guaçu river and its tributaries.
 To the north, is possible to see some mountains.

-Ways of Communication
+Transportation

 The city is served by two state highways, Rodovia Anhangüera (SP 330), SP 215.
 There are also the disused rails from the former state railway company, FEPASA.

 Soil

 Four types of soil are found, thus distributed for the area of the city: Yellow Red Latosol (62 km ²), Purple Latosol (74 km ²), Hidromórfico (27 km ²) and Dark Red Latosol (77 km ²).